 I completed my Diploma in Animal Management in 2016 and went on to qualify as a Veterinary Nurse in 2019.
 I joined Stanhope Park Vets in 2021 and I just love my job!
 I find great satisfaction in caring for animals, and enjoy completing certificates to improve the care I give to my patients.
 I currently hold an Advanced Nursing Certificate in Small Mammal Nursing, and have just completed the Oral Nurse Certificate.

-I share my home with two boisterous Bull Terriers.
-Sully came to me at 4 weeks old via local enforcement, and is a front-leg amputee.
-Pepper was rescued from the Dog's Trust, and together they keep me very busy!
+I share my home with a boisterous Bull Terrier - Sully, who came to me at 4 weeks old via local enforcement, and is a front-leg amputee.

 I joined Stanhope Park Veterinary hospital in 2012 whilst completing a Veterinary Care Assistant qualification, and have since completed my nurse training to become a qualified Registered Veterinary Nurse.
 I have always wanted to work with animals and I couldn’t see myself in life doing anything else – it’s such a rewarding career.
 There’s nothing more rewarding than helping an animal in need.